Sherri Marie (Evans) Berg: Beloved Wife, Mother & Friend.

 Sherri died at peace, without pain...thinking she was going home.
 And she did go home-to her eternal home.

-Now as I update this, 10 weeks later, I reflect that really God was so kind to her, as she died the best way possible: No worry, no pain, thinking all is ok and that she is going home.
+I realize that really God was so kind to her, as she died the best way possible: No worry, no pain, thinking all is OK and that she is going home.

 Sherbe (my nickname for her) was a gem.
 She was kind, insightful, artistic, funny, curious, honest, beautiful, intelligent, bold, and full of integrity.
+Of course she had her problems.
+She was stubborn for one thing-which can be good and bad.
 Her ability to design and "see" was incredible and find poems that seemed to fit situations to encourage others.
 She especially liked the poet, John Donnne.

 This is one of the songs we had song on our wedding (by Dan Fogelberg)